 So, you’re on the hunt for the best surf sunscreen?
 Good!
 It’s about time us salt-washed water babies started taking skin health seriously.
 Some studies have it that surfers are up to three times as likely to develop melanoma.
 You don’t have to be a doc to know that ain’t good.
-What’s more, who wants to have that on their mind as they paddle out into the crystal-clear reefs of Sri Lanka or gaze down the sunsets of the Baja California?
+What’s more, who wants to have that on their mind as they paddle out into the crystal-clear reefs of Sri Lanka or gaze across the incoming sets during the golden hour on the Baja California?
 Nope.
 Us neither.

 Thankfully, help is at hand.
 Yep, there are lots of ways boardies can cut the chance of skin damage and make their riding all the safer.
 They include wearing decent SPF rash vests and getting up for the dawnie instead of hitting the waves midday (five coffees for me, please!).
 On top of that, choosing the right sun protection is absolute key…